 Awareness about the issues facing people with disabilities is key to ensuring that programmes have successful outcomes for people with disabilities.
 The invisibility of people with disabilities in the mainstream development narrative has resulted in development interventions unintentionally leaving out people with disabilities from their target groups.
 From the outset in terms of awareness of development practitioners, it is important to highlight that people with disabilities are not a homogeneous group.
-For example, women with disabilities have different experiences to men with disabilities; older people with disabilities have different experiences to younger people with disabilities, just as people with different impairments or from different ethnic groups will have different lived experiences.
+For example, women with disabilities have different experiences to men with disabilities; older people with disabilities have different impairments or from different ethnic groups will have different lived experiences.